 The NetWare installation procedure places the MAC.NAM and the LONG.NAM files in the SYS:SYSTEM directory.
 If you purchase additional name spaces such as FTAM or NFS, consult that documentation to determine where the name space modules are placed.

-Related procedure: "Setting Up a Volume to Store Non-DOS Files" in Chapter 7 of Supervising the Network.
+Related procedure: Setting Up a Volume to Store Non-DOS Files in Supervising the Network.

-Related utilities: "ADD NAME SPACE," "INSTALL," "LOAD," and "VREPAIR" in Utilities Reference.
+Related utilities: ADD NAME SPACE , INSTALL , LOAD , and VREPAIR in $Utilities \ Reference$.

 See "NetWare Loadable Module."

 Named pipes